Parallel Best Arm Identification in Heterogeneous Environments: Introduction

+Depending on whether the agents have real-time computing and policy-updating ability, the CL algorithms are divided into two categories: {\em adaptive} and {\em non-adaptive}.
+In the adaptive case, agents can change their pull policies at each time step based on new observations.
+While in the non-adaptive case, policy updates can only happen at the beginning of each round.
+In this paper, we focus on the adaptive case; the lower bound proof for the adaptive case is more challenging than the non-adaptive case due to agents' local adaptivity within a round.

+Minimizing communication in the CL model is critical due to network bandwidth constraints and latency, energy consumption (think of deep-sea/outer-space exploration), and data usage (e.g., if messages are sent by mobile devices).
+In this paper, we mainly focus on the round complexity.
+Like parallel/distributed computation models such as MapReduce, initiating a new round of learning process can be very expensive due to various communication overheads.
+The communication cost (i.e., the total number of bits exchanged between agents) of our algorithm is optimal up to a logarithmic factor based on a recent lower bound result in \citep{KZ23} (see Remark~\ref{rem:ub-cc}).

-\paragraph{Collaborative Learning with Non-IID Data.} In the collaborative learning model studied in \cite{TZZ19,KZZ20}, each agent interacts with the same environment.
-In the BAI problem, by pulling the same arm, the agents sample from the same associated distribution (often called {\em learning from IID data}).
-However, in many real-world applications, non-IID data are inherent in the setup of multi-agent learning, and has been identified as a key feature of federated learning \cite{corr/abs-1912-04977}.
-Taking BAI for example, in the setting of channel selection in cognitive radio networks, a base station utilizes a number of mobile devices (e.g., cell phones) to select the best channel for data transformation.
+{\bf Heterogeneous Environments.\ \ } In the CL model studied by \cite{TZZ19} and \cite{KZZ20}, each agent interacts with the same environment; for the BAI problem in particular, by pulling the same arm, the agents sample from the same data distribution.
+However, as mentioned earlier, heterogeneous environments are inherent in many real-world collaborative learning applications.

+For example, in the setting of channel selection in cognitive radio networks, a base station utilizes a number of mobile devices (e.g., cell phones) to select the best channel for data transformation in a particular area.
 Here each mobile device represents an agent and each channel represents an arm.
+At each time step, an agent selects a channel and attempts to transmit a message.
+If the message is successfully delivered, the agent receives a reward of $1$; otherwise, the reward is $0$.
+This corresponds to the bandit setting.
 Since mobile devices sit at different geographic locations, the channel availability distributions they observe may be very different.
 The base station needs to identify the best arm with respect to the {\em aggregation} of local channel availability distributions.
-In the task of item-selection in recommendation systems, a group of servers work together to learn the global most popular item via communication.
-Data samples observed at different servers cannot be shared due to privacy and/or regulatory constraints, resulting in a non-IID setting.
+Another example is the task of item-selection in recommendation systems, where a group of servers work together to learn the globally most popular item via communication, while each server can only interact with users in a certain region (and thus get samples from a distinct data distribution).